 Conclusion

 Canadian flights may face delays and cancellations, but if they are avoidable, you can get compensated for your troubles under EC 261.
 All you have to do is file a claim directly with your airline to get it.
 It’s the only way to hold airline’s accountable and stop it from happening in the future.
-This article was updated on June 2023.
+This article was updated in 2024.

 x